AI-Stuff/layered/README.md

 ### Weight Initialization

-Then we create the weights matrices for the network.
-We'll hand the this object to algorithms like backpropagation, gradient decent and weight decay.
+The weight matrices of the network are handed to algorithms like backpropagation, gradient decent and weight decay.

 If the initial weights of a neural network would be zero, no activation would be passed to the deeper layers.
-So we set them to random values of a normal distribution.
+So we start with random values of a normal distribution.

 ```python